- This article covers what I think is the future of forecasting.

 I was recently asked what I saw as the future state of forecasting.

 My view is that I don’t see any of the topical items (AI/ML, Big Data, demand sensing, new forecasting applications that keep popping up, and other major discussion points) having very much of an impact on forecasting practice.
-I see forecasting departments as hopping from one trend to the other without making much progress towards better forecasting accuracy.
-I also see a lot of gaps in leveraging the things that are available to us but don’t seem to receive much hype.
+I see forecasting departments hopping from one trend to the other without making much progress towards better forecasting accuracy.
+I also see many gaps in leveraging the things that are available to us but don’t seem to receive much hype.

 If I observed something that would make a big change, I would be happy to point to it.
 But I see more of a continuation of current stunted practices.